Tobacco company selling nicotine to Pakistani youngsters

 In Pakistan, the Bureau discovered that samples of BAT’s Velo nicotine pouches have been given away free.
 This seemed to be part of a large-scale campaign where young brand reps, working on commission, handed out samples at parties, shopping malls, tea shops, restaurants and tobacconists.*

 There are concerns that the brand has also actively encouraged non-nicotine users to take up Velo.
 One man in Pakistan told an official Velo social media account that he was using nicotine for the first time in the form of Velo.
 Velo responded by saying it was “so excited” and asked for feedback.
-“Lit af” [Lit as fuck], the man responded.
+“Lit af”, the man responded.
 BAT denies carrying out any inappropriate marketing activity in Pakistan.

 One 17-year-old in Pakistan told the Bureau that they were offered a free sample without being asked for proof of age.
 BAT said it hands free samples only to adult smokers.